linode/docs/docs/products/platform/accounts/guides/parent-child-accounts/index.md

 When switching to a child account, you become the child account parent user.
 By default, you have:

 - Read/write permission for billing.
 This is the only permission that can’t be modified even by a child account admin.
-- Read-only permission to all asset instances existing at the time of parent/child relationship creation, such as linodes, load balancers, longview clients.
+- Read-only permission to all asset instances existing at the time of parent/child relationship creation, such as linodes, load balancers, Longview clients.
 This allows the child account parent user to see existing child accounts’ assets, but not create, update, or delete them.
 - No access to asset instances created after the creation of the parent/child relationship.
 The child account parent user needs to ask a child account admin to grant them access to new instances if necessary.
 - The [global permissions](/docs/products/platform/accounts/guides/user-permissions/) set off.